Neural Embeddings for Web Testing: Empirical Study

 \subsection{Baselines}

-Based on the study by Yandrapally et al.~\cite{2020-Yandrapally-ICSE}, we selected two algorithms as baselines for \tool, one structural and one visual.
+Based on the study by Yandrapally et al.~\cite{2020-Yandrapally-ICSE, fraggen2022}, we selected four algorithms as baselines for our approach, one structural, one visual, and one hybrid method.
 The structural algorithm is RTED (Robust Tree Edit Distance)~\cite{PawlikA15}, a DOM tree edit distance algorithm.
 The visual algorithm is PDiff~\cite{Yee:2001:SSV:383745.383748}, which compares two web page screenshots based on a human-like concept of similarity that uses spatial, luminance, and color sensitivity.
-We chose them as baselines for \tool for the following reasons: (1)~they were the best structural and visual algorithms for near-duplicate detection~\cite{2020-Yandrapally-ICSE}, (2)~they were used as a SAF for web testing purposes within \crawljax.
+The hybrid method is FragGen~\cite{fraggen2022}, a fragment-based approach for near-duplicate detection.
+FragGen uses a more granular representation of a web page by incorporating both structural and visual aspects.
+Specifically, it employs a deterministic recursive method built upon the RTED algorithm for structural comparison, and the Visual Histogram algorithm~\cite{histogram} for visual comparison.